zimberzimber/oneshot-modding-guide/obsidian/Quality of Life/Supplementary Scripts/Calling Events.md

 ## Usage
 **Example scenario:**
-> Multiple buttons that should elect the same reaction from Silver.
+> Multiple robots that should elect the same reaction from Silver when interacted with.

 - Create an event in an unreachable spot, and give it a meaningful name that's unique to the map.
 For example, `silver_react`.